omundy/learn-computers/topics/data-apis.md

 Companies build APIs for various reasons:

 1. To provide data and functions for their public mobile apps
-1. Allow access to data and software used by employees
+1. To allow access to data and software used by employees in a company
-1. To encourage developers to build 3rd party apps that drive user engagement
+1. To encourage developers to build 3rd party apps that drive users and engagement
 1. Free access to services makes other companies to increase dependency